EOS-Nation/dfuse-docs/content/eosio/public-apis/reference/rest/post-chain-push_transaction.md

   * With HTTP Header: `X-Eos-Push-Guarantee: handoff:1`, the call is *blocking* until the transaction makes it into a block that is still in the longest chain after block production got handed off to a different BP 1, 2 or 3 times (with `handoffs:2` and `handoffs:3`)

-  * With HTTP Header: `X-Eos-Push-Guarantee: irreversible`, the call is *blocking* until the block in which the transaction was inserted becomes irreversible.
+  * With HTTP Header: `X-Eos-Push-Guarantee: irreversible`, the call is *blocking* until the block in which the transaction was inserted becomes irreversible

+Also:

+  * With HTTP Header: `X-Eos-Push-Guarantee-Output-Inline-Traces: true`, the call will return inline traces in the response

 The content of the request and response is identical to the regular "push_transaction" endpoint, except: